Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1.2.0-added-asset-properties-widget-into-dtm-plugins-component.md

  - Support for listing properties of type: file
  - Ability to preview images attached to properties of type: file
  - The widget has been migrated to Angular.
 The module is designed for easy integration into any {{< product-c8y >}} application.
-In future releases, this widget will replace the current Properties widget across all {{< product-c8y >}} applications.
+In future releases, this widget will replace the current "Asset properties" widget across all {{< product-c8y >}} applications.